jessepav/lacygoill-wiki-backup/vim/vim9.md

     EOF
     )

-    0.533 seconds to run lambdas~
+    0.533 seconds to run lambdas˜
-    0.607 seconds to run eval strings~
+    0.607 seconds to run eval strings˜

 And at the script level: